Ares-0/mpv-composition-guides/README.md

 CTRL g&nbsp;&nbsp;cycle between 16:9 mode and 4:3 mode

 ### Notes
-This script tries to get the correct MPV script directory, but if yours is different, just put the correct one in main.lua line 27.
-The 4:3 ones may look a tad wonky because they're just scaled down, but everything lines up appropriately.
 Everything breaks when you're not full screen btw, and that's not really a fixable issue; that's just how MPV / this script works.
+The 4:3 ones may look a tad wonky because of the scaling, but everything lines up appropriately

 ### 'Advanced'
-To remove the feedback in the top left, change variable "verbose" to false.
+To remove the feedback in the top left, in main.lua change variable "verbose" to false.

-To change what key the script uses, change the variable "key".
+To change what key the script uses, in main.lua change the variable "key".
+To disable automatic keybinding, in main.lua change the variable "key" to nil

+To add hooks to input.conf, use the function names cycle_guide, clear_guide, set_43.
+For example:
+h script-binding cycle_guide
+Alt+q script-binding clear_guide
+Ctrl+m script-binding set_43

 If you want to add more guides, add the filename and guide name to the arrays and leave a bgra formatted file in the "guides" folder.

-Bother MasterofAres#1755 on discord if something breaks
+Open an issue or bother MasterofAres#1755 on discord if something breaks

 ### Images